jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     self.assertEqual(a_list, list(iterable))

   the test passes.
-Why use a `for loop`_ when I can use the :ref:`list<lists>` constructor_ to do the same thing and with less characters?
+Why use a `for loop`_ when I can use the :ref:`list<lists>` constructor_ to do the same thing with less characters?
 Sometimes one is better than the other, I show this before the end of the chapter

 * I add another :ref:`assertion<AssertionError>` to practice writing a `for loop`_